rahulinux/docker-wordpress/PITCHME.md

 +++

-Environment variables can be used for sensitive or specific configurations (i.e. passwords, TLD, etc.)
+Environment variables should be used for sensitive or specific configurations (i.e. passwords, TLD, etc.)

 They can be stored in the `.env` file (which should be excluded from Git).